Mobile menu

 What is Type 1 Diabetes?

 Diabetes is a disease that affects how your body uses blood sugar, called glucose.
-Glucose is the main source of energy for the brain and for the cells that make up muscle and tissue of the body.
+Glucose is the main source of energy for the brain and for the cells that make up the muscles and tissues of the body.
 Type 1 diabetes (T1D), formerly known as juvenile diabetes, is an autoimmune condition that is usually diagnosed in children, teenagers and young adults.
-In T1D, the body does not make insulin, which is the hormone needed to get glucose from the bloodstream into cells.
+In those with T1D, the body does not make insulin, which is the hormone needed to get glucose from the bloodstream into cells.
 Only about 5% of people with diabetes have type 1, and although there is no cure, proper treatment can make this condition manageable.

 Symptoms